 An RXC drive is similar.
 The sun gear is replaced by an Input Disc, the planet gears by Cones, and the ring gear by a Control Ring.
 There are no gear teeth.
 Torque is transmitted through contact with the rolling edges of the cones.

 If this were the complete system, and the Cone retainer were tied to the output shaft, it would operate as a simple speed reducer.
-In fact, SHIMPO does manufacture such speed reducers, for applications which cannot tolerate the speed ripple that results from engaging and disengaging gear teeth.
+In fact, NIDEC-SHIMPO does manufacture such speed reducers, for applications which cannot tolerate the speed ripple that results from engaging and disengaging gear teeth.
 No gears, no ripple.